Head Injury Program

 The CDC estimates that as many as 3.8 million athletes suffer concussions every year in the United States.
 Sports with the highest rates of concussions include football and hockey, though significant numbers occur in other sports, including lacrosse, soccer, and basketball.
 The effects of these concussions on the developing and adolescent brain is unknown, but athletes who have had a single concussion are much more likely to suffer subsequent concussions.
 Younger athletes may also take longer than college and professional athletes to recover from concussions.

 Most concussions are associated with symptoms like headaches, confusion, nausea, dizziness, and blurred vision.
 It is important to remember that fewer than 10% of concussions result in loss of consciousness.
 When a concussion is suspected, it is most important to immediately remove the athlete from the playing field and have him/her assessed by an experienced athletic trainer or on-field physician.
 Young athletes who return to play before resolution of their concussion symptoms are at higher risk for significant brain injury.

 Return to Play

-Athletes should not be returned to play the same day of injury.
-When returning athletes to play, they should follow a stepwise symptom-limited program, with stages of progression. for example:
+Athletes should not be returned to play the same day as the injury.
+When returning athletes to play, they should follow a stepwise symptom-limited program, with stages of progression.
+For example:

 Alabama State Law

-The recently passed Alabama state law mandates that all athletes who have suffered concussion must be evaluated by a qualified physician before returning to play.
+Alabama state law mandates that all athletes who have suffered a concussion must be evaluated by a qualified physician before returning to play.